Configure your Splunk Observability Cloud account to collect AWS Bedrock metrics

 Learn how to get help if you can't see your data in Splunk Observability Cloud.

-If you are a Splunk Observability Cloud customer and are not able to see your data in Splunk Observability Cloud, you can get help in the following ways:
+If you can't see your data in Splunk Observability Cloud, you can get help in the following ways:

 • Prospective customers and free trial users can ask a question and get answers through community support in the Splunk Community.